Breadalbane, Scotland: Loch Lomond and the Trossachs National Park

 Much of Breadalbane is in the Loch Lomond and the Trossachs National Park.
 Ben More is the highest mountain in the national park.

 The Breadalbane area of the National Park covers a larger region than the province of Breadalbane.
 It is subdivided into four communities, covered by the community council areas of Balquhidder, Killin, St Fillans, and Strathfillan.
 Balquhidder was not historically part of Breadalbane, although it was land owned by the Campbell family.

+Ecology

+Breadalbane is known for containing some of, if not the, richest arctic-alpine flora in the United Kingdom.
+The area contains numerous Sites of Special Scientific Interest (SSSIs) and Special Areas of Conservation (SACs) for this reason, among many other natural heritage interests.

 Influence

 Broadalbin, New York was named after Breadalbane.

 There are Breadalbane Streets in both Toronto, Ontario, Canada and Hamilton, Ontario, Canada.

 Breadalbane is a village in the province of Prince Edward Island in Canada.

 Breadalbane, New South Wales is a small village located in the Southern Tablelands of New South Wales, Australia.